 Nutmeg is a medium-sized tropical tree widely occurring in southern India.
 Its origin is believed to be in the islands of Indonesia.
 However, now it is widely grown in other tropical areas of the world including in Asia and the West Indies.

-Like pepper, it is an important spice crop of Kerala.
-Apart from the economic importance, it was widely used as traditional remedies as well.
+Like pepper, it is a major spice crop of Kerala.
+Apart from the economic importance, it was widely used as a traditional remedy as well.
 So growing nutmeg trees can be beneficial – be it commercial or not.

 Plant Type: Perennial Evergreen Tree

 Height: 10 to 20 meters

 Distribution: Tropics of South India, South East Asia, West Indies

 English: Nutmeg Tree